World Chefs: Geoffrey Zakarian dishes on must-have ingredients in new book

-NEW YORK (Reuters) - Chef Geoffrey Zakarian reveals his 50 must-have ingredients at home and the 150 dishes inspired by them, ranging from appetizers to desserts, in his new cookbook “My Perfect Pantry.”
+NEW YORK, Nov 18 (Reuters) - Chef Geoffrey Zakarian reveals his 50 must-have ingredients at home and the 150 dishes inspired by them, ranging from appetizers to desserts, in his new cookbook “My Perfect Pantry.”

 The 55-year-old American chef, who has earned praise for his modern American cuisine, has run a string of restaurants including The Lambs Club and the National in New York City.